dicomtools/TriDFusion/README.md

 PHITS
 https://phits.jaea.go.jp/rirekie.html

-Needed Python Module Installation Instructions
+Required Python Module Installation Instructions

-Before running the provided Python script, ensure that all required modules are installed.
+TriDFusion will execute the Python scripts TriDFusion\kernel\PHITS_DoseEngine.py and PHITS_Simulation_Controller.py.
+Please ensure that all required modules are installed.
 You can install them using the following commands:

     numpy: Execute the command pip install numpy to install the NumPy library, which is essential for numerical computations.